semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 While the 10-minute mark is about how much a developer can wait without getting too distracted, it's also adopted by a leading one of the pioneers of continuous delivery, Jez Humble, who performs the following informal poll at conferences.

-He usually begins the by asking his audience to raise their hands if they do continuous integration.
+He usually begins by asking his audience to raise their hands if they do continuous integration.
 Usually most of the audience raise their hands.

 He then asks them to keep their hands up if everyone on their team commits and pushes to the master branch at least daily.